About Setting up Free Zone Companies in Dubai/UAE

 There are around 40 Free Zones operating in the UAE, with more under construction.
-Each Free Zone is designed around one or more commercial categories and only offers licences to companies within those categories.
+Each Free Zone is governed by its respective Free Zone Authority (FZA) and is designed around one or more commercial categories.
+They will only offer licences to companies operating within these commercial categories.

-The main attractions of establishing an entity in one of the UAE’s Free Zones is that there are no foreign ownership restrictions and companies are governfored by an independent Free Zone Authority (FZA), which is responsible for issuing operating licences and regulating the activities of companies within the Free Zone.
+The main attractions of Free Zone establishment are that there are no foreign ownership restrictions and companies are governed by an independent Free Zone Authority, which is responsible for issuing operating licences and regulating the activities of companies within the Free Zone.
+A Free Zone Company is not therefore subject to the UAE Commercial Companies Law.

 The nature of the business activity that you intend to carry out will have a big influence on selecting the Free Zone to meet your requirements.
 The principal Free Zones and their licence activities include: